-Some high-rated craft beers brewed in the greater Houston area:
+Some high-rated craft beers brewed in the greater Houston area include

-A substantial portion of Houston’s craft breweries is less than four years old, as a 2013 law change granting producers with brewpub licenses the ability to sell their beer on-premise to go ushered in a new wave of brewers, including the well-regarded Brash, Eureka Heights, Spindletap, and more.
+- A substantial portion of Houston’s craft breweries is less than four years old, as a 2013 law change granting producers with brewpub licenses the ability to sell their beer on-premise to go ushered in a new wave of brewers, including the well-regarded Brash, Eureka Heights, B-52 Brewing, SpindleTap, Copperhead, Baa Baa Brewhouse and more.

-Shifting consumer habits may see a furthering of breweries—which have historically been thought of as industrial inventory—also becoming retailers (a trend that has been rapidly proliferating nationwide), leading to the potential evolution of the way the commercial real estate industry categorizes these properties.
+- Evolving consumer habits may see a furthering of breweries—which would historically be considered industrial inventory—also become retailers, which may eventually shift the way the commercial real estate industry categorizes these properties.

 - Independent beer producers across the state of Texas collectively brewed roughly 276,000 barrels of beer during the first 10 months of 2016, or 138,000 kegs.
 That’s approximately 1 keg for every 100 adults over 21 years of age in the entire state.